 Where to Apply - Applicants must submit all application materials to the Medical Assistant Coordinator, room H112 by April 1 for first priority admission.

 When to Apply - The application period for the Medical Assistant program is November 15 through August 1.
 Students only must apply for the clinical course as spaces are limited.
 They start in the fall semester.

 Notification of Admission Status - Students will be notified by letter of the admission decision within a month after application deadline.

-Physical Therapist Assistant Admission Requirements
+Admission to Physical Therapist Assistant Program

 - Eligibility for MAT 172 , either by completion of the appropriate Math courses, placement test results recommending MAT 172 or higher, or previous college credits accepted as transfer credits by the Counseling Center.